kevin-allen/positrack/README.md

 # Install

+For a more complete set of instructions, see the wikipage at https://github.com/kevin-allen/positrack/wiki

-These instructions are for computers running a recent version of Fedora.
+The following instructions are for computers running a recent version of Fedora.
 You first need to install the following packages.

 `yum install libX11-devel gtk2-devel gstreamer1-devel gstreamer1-plugins-base-devel libdc1394-devel comedilib-devel`